Last Updated on 02/11/2025

 A focus keyword, also known as a target keyword, is a single word or phrase that a website is optimized for to rank high in search engine results for that term.
 This term is crucial to the page’s content and appears strategically in various components, including the title, headers, meta descriptions, and body text.

 Think of the target term as the primary character in your SEO tale.
-It is the word that most accurately represents your page’s content and what your target audience searches for on Google.
+It is the word that most accurately represents the content of your page and what your target audience searches for on Google.

-The selection of a focus keyword is required for good Search Engine Optimization (SEO) since it helps search engines comprehend the page’s core topic, increasing the probability that visitors looking for that phrase will find the page.
+Selecting a focus keyword is essential for effective Search Engine Optimization (SEO), as it enables search engines to understand the page’s core topic, thereby increasing the likelihood that visitors searching for that phrase will find the page.

 Consider it the primary character in your SEO tale.
 It is the word that most accurately represents your page’s content and what your target audience searches for on Google.

 But it’s not simply about selecting any sentence.
-The magic comes when you select a term with a nice blend of search volume and relevance yet is not overly competitive.
+The magic comes when you select a term with a nice blend of search volume and relevance, yet it is not overly competitive.

-There are several instances of emphasis keywords, but here’s a basic one.
+There are several instances of emphasis keywords; here’s a basic example.

 For example, if you own a vegan bakery in New York, a suitable target keyword might be “best vegan cupcakes in NYC” rather than simply “cupcakes.”